mindkin/hourfleet/docs/howitworks.md

 ### Activity Monitoring

-As your customers do various things on your netowrk, such as: create new accounts, verify their credentials, book and use cars, etc. Those events create 'alerts' that can be viewed.
+As your customers do various things on your network, such as: create new accounts, verify their credentials, book and use cars, etc. Those events create 'alerts' that can be viewed.
 You can keep up to date with these alerts in the Operational Dashboard.

 Alerts have varying levels: Urgent, Important, OfInterest, Security and Noise.
 You can filter this level to focus on what is important to you.
 You can also dismiss any specific alert to keep the list shorter.